 Then

 \end{prop}

 Proposition \ref{prop: quad form} is in a similar spirit to Proposition 3 in \cite{D-I-Kuz} and Proposition 2 in \cite{Qi-Spectral-LS}.
 However, here we also need to separate $m$ and $n$ in $F (dmn; c)$ by the non-Archimedean Mellin technique.
-Fortunately, this has been done recently by Young \cite{Young-Sym2-LS}.
+Fortunately, this has been done (in the $\mathrm {SL}_2 (\mathbb {Z})$ setting) recently by Young \cite{Young-Sym2-LS}.